kingsdigitallab/alice-thornton/frontend/posts/blog/2023-09-08-new-release-creative.md

 ---
-title: "Digital Edition: Where will our new release take you?"
+title: "Where will our new release take you?"
-feature: /assets/img/posts/the_sick_child.jpg
+feature:
 authors:
-  -
+  - cbeattie
 status: draft
 tags:
   - manuscripts